abrensch/statcoding/examples/qr_certificate/README.md

    java DecodeCertificate HC7:...

-Example code does not include QR-Code generation or parsing.
+Our demo does not include QR-Code generation or parsing.
 Please use

-- Libre-Office to create QR-Codes (select -> Einfuegen -> (OLE-)Objekt -> QR-Code)
+- Libre-Office-Writer to create QR-Codes (select -> Einfuegen -> (OLE-)Objekt -> QR-Code)
 - your Phone to scan QR-Codes